GP-012 Design, redesign and development

 The intended use describes the core medical functionality of the device and how it treats, diagnoses, or alleviates a disease using.
 The intented shall be described in the document "Description and specifications" of the Technical File.

-The CPO is then responsible for defining the Product Requirements (also referred to as user needs or stakeholder requirements) that describe the high-level requirements the product must fulfill to address all stakeholders (User, Patient, Regulatory, Company, etc.).
+The JD-003 is then responsible for defining the Product Requirements (also referred to as user needs or stakeholder requirements) that describe the high-level requirements the product must fulfill to address all stakeholders (User, Patient, Regulatory, Company, etc.).

 - Input